srijanpal07/autonomous-drone-for-dynamic-smoke-plume-tracking/README.md

 ```

-### Running Evakuation:
+### Running Evaluation:
-In Evaliuation mode, there is one more drone (observer) which stays above the smoke to observe the
+In Evaliuation mode, there is 1 more drone (observer) which hovers above the smoke to observe the
-drone tracking inside the plume from top-down view.
+drone moving inside the plume from top-down view.
 To map the location of the smoke tracking drone
 we are using the smoke tracker drone GPS location and map it to the observer drone's image.
-The AirSim settings files need to be updated to launch both the drones in the simulation and the
+The AirSim settings files need to be updated before starting the simulation to launch both the
-corresponding TCP and UDP ports needs to be opened for effective communication.
-More detailed
+drones in the simulation and the corresponding TCP and UDP ports needs to be opened for
-instructions can be found in "Swarm Setup" section of the [presentation](https://docs.google.com/presentation/d/16DHpf_DLjRxbpEmhME79vYYNVWVNpi4U/edit?usp=sharing&ouid=110327030495903184689&rtpof=true&sd=true).
+effective communication.
+More detailed instructions can be found in "Swarm Setup" section of the
-After setup run this launch file:
+[presentation](https://docs.google.com/presentation/d/16DHpf_DLjRxbpEmhME79vYYNVWVNpi4U/edit?usp=sharing&ouid=110327030495903184689&rtpof=true&sd=true).
+After setup, run this launch file:
 ```bash
 roslaunch autonomous_drone_for_dynamic_smoke_plume_tracking smoke_track_sim_evaluation_mode.launch execution:=SIM controller:=PID observer_drone:=drone1 tracker_drone:=drone2
 ```